Asynchronous Video Interviews change Flexible Shift Hiring

 Real Examples And Scenarios

 Example 2: A community care provider needed to fill night and weekend roles quickly.
 They introduced a three-question asynchronous interview focusing on situational judgement and shift availability.
 Standardised scoring allowed managers to compare applicants fairly.
-The provider halved vacancy fill time and found the candidates recruited through this route had similar early retention to those hired through traditional methods.
+The provider halved vacancy fill time and found that candidates recruited through this route had early retention rates similar to those hired through traditional methods.

 Reducing Bias And Improving Fairness